microsoft/pxt-adafruit/docs/lessons/spinner/activity.md

 Welcome!
 This guided tutorial will teach how to program a script that randomly points to a player.
 Let's get started!

-Let's begin by adding an `on shake` condition to know when the micro:bit is shaken.
+Let's begin by adding an `on shake` condition to know when the @boardname@ is shaken.

 ```blocks
 input.onGesture(Gesture.Shake, () => {